We’re on it! We will reach out to email@company.com to schedule your demo. So we can prepare for the call, please provide a little more information.

 First-Party vs. Third-Party Data

 Companies today have tons of valuable data.
-And much of that data is data collected by the company through interactions with their audience.
+And much of that data is collected by the company through interactions with their various audiences.
 This is first-party data.
-But there is also data collected by external entities that is equally as valuable.
+But there is also data collected by external entities that is also quite valuable.
 It’s called third-party data.

-First-party data, simply put, is the data your organization collects about your audience.
-It can include basic demographic information provided via a marketing lead form.
+First-party data, simply put, is the data your organization collects about your audiences such as customers, prospects, partners, suppliers, etc. It can include basic demographic information such as name, job title, or email address provided via a marketing lead form.
 Or it could be responses to a customer survey.

-First-party data also includes data such as how many times a user visited your website, how long they’ve stayed, and which content they’ve downloaded.
-Customer purchase data as well as the social media profiles that follow your company also fall into the bucket of first-party data.
+First-party data also includes data such as how many times a user visited your website, what pages they’ve visited, how long they’ve stayed, and which content they’ve downloaded.
+Customer purchase data, as well as the social media profiles that follow your company, also fall into the bucket of first-party data.

-First-party data is critical for many reasons.
-It helps your marketing team retarget users who are consistently visiting your site.
-It informs your sales team of potential cross-sell and upsell opportunities.
-And it can alert your support team when a customer is struggling.
+First-party data is a critical part of your MDM strategy for many reasons.
+It helps you understand your audiences better, revealing patterns, preferences, and behaviors that inform smarter decisions across marketing, sales, customer support, and supplier relations.
+For example, first-party data helps your marketing team retarget users who are consistently visiting your site, informs your sales team of potential cross-sell and upsell opportunities, and alerts your support team when a customer is struggling.

-Third-party data, on the other hand, is data collected by an organization outside of your own, often focused on demographic, firmographic, and behavioral information.
-It includes publicly-available information, data that an organization collects on its own site and sells, and data that a company aggregates from numerous sources, processes, and sells.
+Third-party data, on the other hand, is data collected by an organization outside of your own, which also often includes demographic, firmographic, and behavioral information.
+It includes publicly available information, data that an external organization collects on its own and sells, and data that a company aggregates from numerous other sources, processes, and sells.

 Examples of third-party data include: